CristianNichifor/Google-Contacts-Coda-Pack/docs/setup_guide.md

 ## 🎉 Next Steps

 Once setup is complete:

-1. **Explore advanced features** - contact groups, duplicate detection, vCard export
-2. **Set up automation** - use Coda's automation features with contact data
+2. **Set up automation** - use Coda's automation features with contact data etc
 3. **Customize views** - create filtered views for different use cases
 4. **Integrate with other packs** - combine with CRM or email packs
 5. **Share with team** - give colleagues access to shared contact database